martinjackson/simple-widgets/docs/DoubleListBox.md

 3. **title** = provides a title for the double list box
 4. **leftTitle** = provides a title over the left list (default is no title).
 If there is a left title there must also be a right title, even if one of the title is blank('').
 5. **rightTitle** = provides a title over the right list (default is no title).
 If there is a right title there must also be a left title, even if one of the title is blank('').
+6. **sortLeft** = indicates that the left list will be in sorted order (ascending) when items are moved into the left list from the right list.
+7. **sortRight** = indicates that the right list will be in sorted order (ascending) when items are moved into the right list from the left list.
+8. **leftChange** = indicates that new data can be loaded into the left list.
+9. **rightChange** = indicates that new data can be loaded into the right list.

 ## CSS File